kimor44/lacendriestudio/wp-content/plugins/webba-booking-lite/readme.txt

 After clicking that link you will be asked if you are sure you want to install the plugin.
 Click yes and WordPress will automatically complete the installation.

+After installing, click "Activate" to activate Webba Booking and follow the setup wizard to get going.

 **Manual installation**
 The manual installation method involves downloading our plugin and uploading it to your web server via your favorite FTP application.